NaveenSingh007/Amazon-product-review-analysis/README.md

 insights on the performance of different products/ brands
 • Performed product clustering using K-means on product price and user rating to help with inventory management
-• Performed Time Series analy
+• Performed Time Series analysis